NASA-AMMOS/Landform/Web/docs/API.md

 If multiple calls to this API are made in rapid succession with the same project name only one will succeed.
 However, in this case it is possible that the HTTP status of more than one of the calls may be HTTP 200 (OK).

 If the project is run quickly after this API is called then the deletion may fail even though the status of the delete call may have been HTTP 200.

-This API may return before the project is deleted, even if the [async task API](#asynchronous-task-api) is not requested.
-Poll the project metadata API `/api/projects/*name*` to determine when the project has been deleted.

 **Example:**  delete project "testproj"